In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 A year and a half after promising CPR for the AIDS emergency in the black community, the feds finally deliver—a Band-Aid.

-When I started my meds a couple of years ago, I began to have problems with my skin—breakouts,
+When I started my meds a couple of years ago, I began to have problems with my skin, and regular soap just made it worse.

 Those unseemly bumps Down There